boost-edu-tools/gitinspectorgui/docs/architecture/overview.md

 # System Architecture Overview

-Modern HTTP API architecture with Tauri desktop frontend and Python backend.
+Modern PyO3-based architecture with Tauri desktop frontend and embedded Python backend.

 ## For Python Developers

 If you're unfamiliar with the frontend technologies, see the **[Technology Primer](../technology-primer.md)** first.
-This document explains how the Python backend you'll work with connects to the desktop frontend.
+This document explains how the Python backend you'll work with integrates directly into the desktop application.

-**Key concept**: The Python backend runs as an HTTP server, and the desktop frontend makes HTTP requests to it.
-You can develop and test the Python backend independently.
+**Key concept**: The Python backend runs embedded within the Tauri application via PyO3 bindings, enabling direct function calls without network communication.
+You can develop and test the Python analysis logic independently.

 ## Architecture